When you submit the code, there needs to be enough context and background to

 This provides a clear point-of-contact for anyone who needs to update the package or make changes to the package.

-Owners tagged as cleanup-approver
+Owners tagged as cleanup-approver or approve-only satisfy the above

 requirement.
 Afterwards, additional owners may be listed as desired, including